Bangulli/PrettyPrint/README.md

 - mode: String, optional, default = 'dots'
   - controls the kind of animation to indicate the running loop: 'dots' or 'rotate'
 - update_frq: Int, optional, default = 1
   - controls the update frequency of the output, in number of iterations.
 The output is updated every n

+usage:

     from PrettyPrint.figures import *
     import time